-There are many factors that increase your risk for diabetes, including:
+Many factors can increase your risk for developing diabetes, including:

 Having a parent or sibling who has diabetes